 These instructions are for setting up the Rollo printer on a Mac.
 For help setting up a Rollo in Windows, check out this article.

-Rollo thermal printers are compact and very straightforward to setup on a Mac.
-You don't even have to go into CUPS!
-This article goes over the following steps to setup your Rollo:
+Rollo thermal printers are compact and very straightforward to set up on a Mac.
+You don't even have to use CUPS:

 - Download and install the Rollo driver

 - Add the Rollo to your Printers & Scanners System Preferences

 - Print a test label from the driver directly